 Before meeting Mozart, Salieri was very impressed with his works and talent.
 After the first meeting with Mozart and his future wife Constanze (Elizabeth Berridge), he was shocked by the gap between Mozart’s crude and childish nature, his low moral values, and his genius music.

-He is filled with intense jealousy of Mozart, and as a conservative catholic he is angry at God who chose to be heard through an indecent, lustful, arrogant, and infantile Mozart while giving him only the ability to recognize your incarnation on earth.
+He is filled with intense jealousy of Mozart, and as a conservative catholic, he is angry at God who chose to be heard through an indecent, lustful, arrogant, and infantile Mozart while giving him only the ability to recognize your incarnation on earth.
 He decides to take revenge on God through the destruction of Mozart.
 Salieri connects with Mozart, and without his knowledge, he does everything he can to damage Mozart’s reputation.

 12/13.
 Harem The Loss Of Innocence (1999)

 Safiye (Marie Gillian), is the favorite daughter of the sultan during the crisis of the monarchy and the displacement of the Ottoman empire in Turkey.
 Safiya falls in love with the young Nadir, a non-royal and the son of the personal guard of the sultan.
-The two young lovers plan their future, but war breaks out.
+The two young lovers plan their futures, but war breaks out.
 The girl is forced to escape from her country and the lovers are forced to go their separate ways.

 This romantic story is also a feministic drama.
 It tells the story of the fall of the Ottoman Empire and its consequences.